 FD: Nick, could you talk a little bit more about that?

-Nick: Yeah…Generally speaking, the caregiver community doesn’t get anything from doctors.
+Nick: Yeah…Generally speaking, the caregiver community doesn’t get much from doctors.
 They really don’t ask anything at all like, “How are you doing?”, because the patient is the priority of who they’re dealing with.
-Honestly, I don’t think there’s ever been anyone that’s been proactive to reach out and offer support to me.
-I mean you get the odd person saying, “Oh if you ever need anything let me know” but that’s kind of bullshit.
-They’re just saying that, and they don’t really mean it, or at least I don’t feel like they mean it because they never follow up and check in again.
+At the start of our fight in 2015, few people were proactive to reach out and offer support to me.
+I got the odd person saying, “Oh if you ever need anything let me know” but it didn’t feel genuine.
+There was little follow up and people checking in again.
 Everybody thinks about the patients because they’re going through a lot, but not necessarily the caregiver who is there to support and go through the ups and downs at the same time.
 So, I think it’s great that First Descents recognized that and then said, “Hey we need to support you, who is supporting a cancer patient too, and provide you a great experience because you’ve been through a lot.”
 And it was incredible, just meeting so many people that could share their story and how they feel and you could build great relationships and get to know people.

 FD: Definitely.
 We hear from a lot of caregivers and alumni that community is one of the most important parts of the FD experience.